 Common Death Adder (Acanthophis antarcticus)

-A very dangerous snake, with the longest fangs of any Western Australian snake.
+Common death adders are a very dangerous snake, with the longest fangs of any Western Australian snake.
 They like to live in forests, woodlands, and grassy plains.
 They hide in leaf litter, springing on their target should they get too close.
 They prefer to hunt lizards, birds, and small mammals.

 Bardick (Echiopsis curta)